Clemen-G/DobSense/Readme.md

     </td>
   </tr>
   <tr>
   <td>1.
 Point your scope towards a known star and mark it as "centered".
 Once you have three stars, you can align it.
-You can add more stars for increased accuracy, and remove points added by mistake.</td>
+You can add more stars for increased accuracy, and remove points added by mistake.
+The red/black color scheme is meant to preserve night vision.</td>
   <td>2.
 Use the Search UI to pick a target.
 The search is over a local copy of the <a href="https://www.saguaroastro.org/sac-downloads/">Saguaro Astronomy Club database v8.1<a>.</td>
   <td>3.
-The Point UI will guide you to move your telescope (red dot) until it overlaps with the targeted object (blue dot).</td>
+The Point UI will guide you to move your telescope (red dot) until it overlaps with the targeted object (blue dot).
+The guiding view will automatically zoom-in when the objects get closer (not shown).</td>
   </tr>
 </table>